What is Lazy Load in Angular With Example?

 Learn with an interactive course and practical hands-on labs

 In this Angular tutorial, we'll learn this important technique thoroughly.
-We'll see the implementation, benefits, use cases, etc. of lazy loading along with the comparison of lazy loading and eager loading.
+We'll see what lazy loading is, why use lazy loading, the implementation of lazy loading, lazy loading components, benefits of lazy loading, use cases of lazy loading, etc., along with the comparison of lazy loading and eager loading.
 So, go along with us and understand the concept.

 Read More: Top 50+ Angular Interview Questions & Answers